 I hope this will help you spark some ideas, either as to whether you want to have favours or not, and then if you do as to what you may like for your own favours.

 Favours are just a small part of what I photograph on your wedding day.
-I capture all of your decorations and details, of course, and the rest of the day I focus on capturing happy, natural moments on your wedding.
+I capture all of your decorations and details, of course, and the rest of the day I focus on capturing happy, natural moments of your wedding day.
 Click that link and see a little more of what I’m about and then I’d love for you to get in touch and see if we’re a good fit for your wedding.
 Let’s have a chat!